 We typically have used derivative financial instruments in the management of the foreign currency exchange risk inherent in our forecasted transactions denominated in Euros.
 We may continue to hedge our foreign currency exposures by entering into offsetting forward exchange contracts and currency options.
-To the extent we use derivative financial instruments, we account for them using the deferral method, when such instruments are intended to hedge identifiable, firm foreign currency commitments or anticipated transactions and are designated as, and effective as, hedges.
+To the extent we use derivative financial instruments, we account for them using the deferral method, recognizing the effect in the period when such instruments are intended to hedge identifiable, firm foreign currency commitments or anticipated transactions and are designated as, and effective as, hedges.
 Foreign exchange exposures arising from certain transactions that do not meet the criteria for the deferral method are marked-to-market.

 We recognize any unrealized gains and losses associated with derivative instruments in income in the period in which the underlying hedged transaction is realized.
 In the event the derivative instrument is deemed ineffective we would recognize the resulting gain or loss in income at that time.
-As of June 30, 2018, we held derivative contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. dollar.
-As of June 30, 2018, the notional amounts of our foreign exchange contracts were \$34.4 million (€ 29.0 million).
+As of June 30, 2019, we held derivative contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. dollar.
+As of June 30, 2019, the notional amounts of our foreign exchange contracts were \$39.9 million (€ 32.5 million).
 These contracts will mature over the next 14 months.